att-innovate/charmander/README.md

-#### Additional thanks to
+#### Additional thanks goes to

-Some additional open source projects and a blog post that have inspired us:
+Some open source projects and a blog post that have inspired us:
 - [VoltFramework][15]
 - [Mesos-Go][16]
 - [A Docker Dev Environment in 24 Hours!][17]